U.S. Department of Labor Investigation Results in Southern California Garage Door Company Paying $55,764 Owed to 43 Employees

 News Release

-"Any employer seeking permission to participate in the H-2A program must be ready and willing to abide by all of the program's requirements, and must not attempt to shift any of the employer's costs onto the workers" said Richard Blaylock, Wage and Hour Division District Director in Raleigh, North Carolina.
-"This case demonstrates our commitment to safeguard American jobs, level the playing field for law-abiding employers, and protect vulnerable workers from being paid less than they are legally owed or otherwise working under substandard conditions."
+"Any employer seeking H-2A workers must abide by all of the program's requirements," said Wage and Hour Division District Director Hanz Grünauer, in Little Rock.
+"This case demonstrates the Department of Labor's commitment to safeguard American jobs, level the playing field for law-abiding employers, and ensure that workers are paid the wages that they are legally owed."

 Agency